Communities

 Skipping 4 deleted comments.

-Andy aka‭ wrote almost 4 years ago · edited almost 4 years ago
+Andy aka‭ wrote over 4 years ago · edited over 4 years ago

 Exactly, so you don't buy from Amazon and you don't buy from amazon because they are not a reputable dealer (as of 2020).
 They are not a reputable dealer because they can't be trusted to deal in chips and electronic components.
 That has to be the conclusion.
 So, you take a trip to Intel and look to see who they recommend you buy from or who their local distributors are.
 It's not rocket science.